fpapado/reverie/worklog.md

 # Later:
+- Pagination?
+(Requires scrivener)
+  - At least for the display?
+  - Use that pagination in the sticker exploration

 - Include "receiver" in sideloading of stickers index?
 - Loading categories in sticker index hook.
 Should we do that?
 - Show username for stickers when added to API